Q.Why should I pay for a private scan?

 Q. Who will perform my ultrasound scan?

-A. A registered Midwife Sonographer with extensive experience in early pregnancy will perform the scan.
+A. A qualified Sonographer with extensive experience will perform the scan.

 Q. When will I receive the results of my private scan?